elastic/elastic-transport-ruby/README.md

   from the pool, eg. in a round-robin or random fashion.
 You can implement your own selector strategy.

 ## Development

-To work on the code, clone and bootstrap the main repository first -- please see instructions in the main [README](../README.md#development).

 To run tests, launch a testing cluster and use the Rake tasks: